Anastasia (1956 film): Filming

-The film was shot on location in Copenhagen, London and Paris.
-Studio interiors were shot at MGM-British Studios at Borehamwood, England.
+Anastasia was primarily filmed on-location in Paris, with a second unit capturing location footage of Copenhagen.
+The studio interiors were shot at MGM-British Studios at Borehamwood, England.
 The Alexander Nevsky Russian Orthodox Cathedral in Paris, which was a center of worship for Russian aristocrats and other émigrés from St. Petersburg in the city, is featured in one of the early scenes.
+Knebworth House was used to represent the Empress Marie's palace.